echee777/ragtrain/docs/design.md

 ## Chunking

-- Given 3.5's limited 16K token context, chunks have to be smaller.
+- Given 3.5's limited 16K token context, chunks have to be smaller (512 tokens).
 - Chunk overlap to be employed for context continuity.
-- Semantic chunking is preferred to minimize fragmented retrieval, logical flow
+- Semantic chunking is preferred to minimize fragmented retrieval, logical flow (Chapter & section boundaries)
-- Semantic chunking will be limited to chunk sizes (also with chunk overlap).